GitHub Security Plan

 Without a Personal Access Token

-The following plan item is available without a Personal Access Token:
+The following plan items are available without a Personal Access Token: